Documentations

 Integrate

-The intensity over rt data prior to integration can also be saved directly using the -w flag.
-This will create a large file (up to 10s of Gbs) for each experimental time point.
+The intensity-over-rt data prior to integration can also be saved with the -w flag.

 Retrieved chromatograms of isotopomers m0-m6 for a peptide.
 Note the gradual decrease of the relative intensity of the m0 peak (lightest in color) as labeling proceeds (from left to right)